wpsharks/comet-cache-kb/tutorials/21-introduction-dynamic-version-salts.md

 /cache/http/example-com/posts/funky-chicken.v/iPhones.html
 ```

-Notice that ZenCache detects the presence of a Version Salt, and automatically appends a `.v` (creating a sub-directory) and a cached variation is stored for my Version Salt; i.e. `iPhones.html` ~ perfect!
+Notice that Comet Cache detects the presence of a Version Salt, and automatically appends a `.v` (creating a sub-directory) and a cached variation is stored for my Version Salt; i.e. `iPhones.html` ~ perfect!

 ## What else can be a 'Version Salt'?